 Bipolar disorder is an episodic illness.
 We have intense feelings during one of our mood swings.
 And we are stable when we aren't experiencing a mood swing.
 But the term “bipolar disorder” doesn't describe a single, clearly delineated condition, but rather a group of related mood disorders.
-Psychiatrists have identified four different kinds of bipolar disorderopens a new window:
+Psychiatrists have identified four different kinds of bipolar disorder, opens a new window:

-|Bipolar Iopens a new window||We experience both manic and depressive episodes.
+|We experience both manic and depressive episodes.
 The manic episodes can be extremely severe.

 |We experience times of depression, and perhaps some manic times, but not as often or as severe as Bipolar I. Some of us with Bipolar II might not experience a fully manic episode in our lifetimes.

 |We experience milder lows and highs, off and on at separate times, for at least two years.
-Also referred to as Cyclothymic Disorder.|
+Also called Cyclothymic Disorder.

 |We experience some, but not all, of the symptoms of the other three kinds of bipolar disorder.
 This makes it difficult for doctors to make a definitive diagnosis.
-Also referred to as Bipolar NOS.|
+Also called Bipolar NOS.

-The International Society for Bipolar Disordersopens a new window will observe World Bipolar Day on March 30, 2019: "The vision of World Bipolar Dayopens a new window is to bring world awareness to bipolar disorders and to eliminate social stigma."
+The International Society for Bipolar Disorders, opens a new window will observe World Bipolar Day on March 30, 2019: "The vision of World Bipolar Day, opens a new window is to bring world awareness to bipolar disorders and to eliminate social stigma."

 If you or someone you know has symptoms of bipolar disorder and is in crisis, please contact one of these services as soon as possible:

-- The National Suicide Prevention Lifelineopens a new window at 1-800-273-8255, en Español 1-888-628-9454, is available 24 hours a day, 7 days a week.
+- The National Suicide Prevention Lifeline, opens a new window at 1-800-273-8255, en español 1-888-628-9454, is available 24 hours a day, 7 days a week.
 The service is available to anyone and all calls are confidential.
 National Suicide Prevention's TTY number is 1-800-799-4889.
-National Suicide Prevention also has an online chatopens a new window service.
+National Suicide Prevention also has an online chat, opens a new window service.

-- The National Alliance on Mental Illness Helplineopens a new window, 1-800-950-6264, is available Monday - Friday, 9 am - 5 pm CST.
+- The National Alliance on Mental Illness Helpline, opens a new window, 1-800-950-6264, is available Monday - Friday, 9 am - 5 pm CST.

-Please note: This discussion of bipolar disorder is intended for informational purposes and is not meant to take the place of consultation with a physician or therapist.
+Please note: This discussion of bipolar disorder is for informational purposes and is not meant to take the place of consultation with a physician or therapist.

-If you're interested in reading previous posts in this Mental Health Awarenessopens a new window series, please look at the column to the left of this panel and click on any of the links there.
+If you're interested in reading previous posts in this Mental Health Awareness, opens a new window series, please look at the column to the left of this panel and click on any of the links there.